 An $8 per student recital fee will be added to the Fall and Spring Quarter tuition statements to cover recital expenses associated with renting the performance venue, printing programs and awards, and purchasing trophies.

 Initial Deposit: Upon entry to the studio, a deposit equal to one month of lessons will be required.
 This deposit will be returned to you if written notice is given one month in advance of lesson termination and your account is settled in full.
 Failure to give one month notice will result in the forfeit of the deposit.

 - Tuition is due in advance.
 A bill will be emailed to your primary email address one week before it is due.

 - You may choose to pay the tuition in three installments in the Fall, Winter, and Spring, and two installments in the Summer.
 Tuition will be due the first week of each month of the quarter.
 (If the first week falls on a holiday the payment will be due the following week.)
-There will be a $2.00 processing fee added to the bill if you choose this payment plan.

 - If a tuition payment is late, a reminder will be emailed to you along with a $10.00 late fee.
 If the tuition payment is late for a second week, lessons will be terminated and you will be billed for any outstanding tuition.

 - A $10.00 returned-check fee will be applied to any returned checks.
 A subsequent $10.00 late fee may also be added if the delay extends beyond the payment deadline.

 - Tuition includes the cost of lessons, theory and musicianship classes, parties, and admittance to special guest performances.
 It does not cover the cost of music books, competition fees, or recital fees.